jbaafi/Mosquito-Population-Model/README.md

 # modeling_project
-Initial thoughts on possible project
+A few research ideas on project